useful to keep in mind:2

 Yet to the dictatorial regimes this behavior seemed not the result of generosity or proffered friendship but rather from Western fear of their power and an imperialist desire to control the Arabs and Muslims.
 Frequently, too, it is seen as a tribute to their superior tactics which fool or outmaneuver their adversaries.
 This perception encouraged continued intransigence in hope of reaping still more benefits.
 Eventually, this process destroyed any possibility of moderation, though not always Western illusions.

-Posted by Barry Rubin at 6:24 PM
+Posted by Rubin Center at 6:24 PM